 If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, take a close look at “Dr P’s Weekly German Workouts: Into Intermediate” mentored self-study programme.

-I’ll lead a group of learners on a nine-week journey from A2 to B1.
+I’ll be leading a group of learners on a nine-week journey from A2 to B1.

 I”ve partnered with some of the best native-speaker teachers out there to create interesting and realistic written and audio conversational materials.
 The Challenge will give you intermediate vocab and grammar that you really need and do so in context for maximum effectiveness.